softmaximalist/PostureCorrector/README.md

 ## 📄 License

-Distributed under the X License.
+Distributed under the AGPL-3.0 license.
 See `LICENSE` for more information.
 ```